Welcome to c-web-modules Documentation

 WebSockets

-void on_open(struct websocket *ws) {
+static void on_open(struct cweb_context *ctx, websocket_t *ws) {

 }